CyberT33N/extjs-cheat-sheet/README.md

 <br><br>

 ## Main View
 - The heart/core of the the view.
+Here you will require all other widgets and stuff.
+You can say it is the index.html